Sidebar LogoHomeInstallationUsageIndexIndexGitHub </> Back Next Usage

 Note

-The above commands very well explain the main idea of the program usage but there are more convenient ways described below in this section.
+The above commands illustrate the main idea of the program usage, but more convenient ways are described below in this section.

-The program has much more command line options that are listed and described in the reference page.
+The program has many more command line options that are listed and described on the reference page.

-There are two ways of the program usage:
+There are two ways to use the program:

 Using command line arguments

-This mode accepts all required parameters in the command line and allows processing one document per one run (unless GLOB argument is used).
-It's selected if the --argument-file argument is not specified.
+This mode accepts all required parameters in the command line and allows processing one document per run (unless the GLOB argument is used).
+It's selected when the --argument-file argument is not specified.

 Using argument file

 The --argument-file argument defines the argument file that will be used for processing.
-This may be a single parameter of the call or other command line parameters may be specified as well.
+Here's the example that executes the argument file with name md2html_args.json:

-Here is a simplest example of an argument file:
+Here is a very simple example of an argument file:

 {